Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 Each of these is an *abstraction* of the value 5.
 Abstract Interpretation runs the program using these abstract values instead of concrete numbers.

+#info-box(title: "More Precise Domains")[
+  Signs are simple but imprecise.
+  For more precision, we can use *intervals* like `[0, 10]` to track numeric bounds.
+  See #inline-example("domains", "interval.rs", "interval_domain") for interval arithmetic, widening operators, and loop analysis.
+]

 === The Sign Domain

 Let's start with the simplest useful domain: Signs.